AmidBits/Flux/README.md

 # Flux

-As the name implies, this is an API and a solution used for source file reference inside of other projects.
+As the name implies, this is an API.

+There are also sample solutions for usage referencing, e.g. reference by project.

-If using Visual Studio you can reference files external to your project, by editing the project file.
-E.g.:
+If using Visual Studio you can also reference files external to your project, by editing the project file:

 	<ItemGroup>
 		<Compile Include="..\Flux\FluxSolution\BaseLibrary\Source\**\*.cs">